mattpolzin/JSONAPI/README.md

 let favoriteColor: String = person[\.favoriteColor]
 ```

-In both cases you retain type-safety, although neither plays particularly nicely with code autocompletion.
+In both cases you retain type-safety.
 It is best practice to pick an attribute access syntax and stick with it.
 At some point in the future the syntax deemed less desirable may be deprecated.

 #### `Transformer`